kentcanonigo/LabSitInSystem/README.md

 ---

+## **User Manual**

+### **For Students**

+#### **Logging In**
+1. Open the application and navigate to the Student Login screen.
+2. Enter your credentials (Student ID and Password) and click `Login`.

+#### **Starting a Lab Session**
+1. After logging in, click the `Start Session` button.
+2. Wait for admin approval.
+The status bar will display "Waiting for approval."
+3. Once approved, the timer will start, and the status bar will turn green, displaying "Lab Session Active."
+4. Notifications will appear when 20 minutes and 10 minutes remain.

+#### **Ending a Session**
+1. To end your session manually, click the `End Session` button.
+2. If the session is not approved, it will be canceled and removed from the system.
+3. If the session is approved, the system will record the session duration.

+#### **Notifications**
+- You will be notified when 20 minutes and 10 minutes remain in your session.
+- Ensure you monitor these notifications to manage your time effectively.

+---

+### **For Admins**

+#### **Logging In**
+1. Open the application and navigate to the Admin Login screen.
+2. Enter your credentials (Username and Password) and click `Login`.

+#### **Managing Pending Requests**
+1. Navigate to the Pending Requests section.
+2. View all unapproved session requests in the `PendingRequestsDataGrid`.
+3. To approve a session:
+   - Select a request and click the `Approve Selected` button.
+   - The session will move to the active sessions list.

+#### **Viewing and Managing Sessions**
+1. Navigate to the Sit-In Sessions section.
+2. View all approved sessions in the `SitInsDataGrid`.
+3. To delete or edit a session, use the appropriate options in the admin interface.

+#### **Managing Student Records**
+1. Navigate to the Student Records section.
+2. Use the `Add`, `Edit`, or `Delete` buttons to manage student information.
+3. Ensure each student has a unique ID and associated details.

+---

 ## **How to Contribute**
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: